 Any individual who feels that she has been denied appropriate accommodations, access, or been discriminated against on the basis of disability, can file a complaint using the College's Student Complaint Process which can be found in the Wesleyanne: Student Handbook.

-If you have a disability and would like to receive accommodations at Wesleyan College, please complete the Request for Services Form, and send it, along with your disability documentation as determined by a qualified medical professional, to Christy Henry, Director of the Academic Center.
+If you have a disability and would like to receive accommodations at Wesleyan College, please complete the Request for Services Form, and send it, along with your disability documentation as determined by a qualified medical professional, to Christy Henry, Director of First-Year Experience and Students in Transition.
 Documentation must be on letterhead, typed, dated, signed, and should include the following information:

 1. Name of the student

 3. Date last evaluated

 4. A description of the methodology used and test scores that support the diagnosis